• Recipes

 • Chicken Breast - The first step of this recipe calls for slicing or pounding the chicken breast to about half an inch thick.
 You can also just buy thinly sliced chicken cutlets and use those.
 Adjust the cook time accordingly!

-• Parmesan Cheese - I grate my own parmesan cheese with a microplane because the cheese melts best this way.
-If you're going to buy pre-grated parmesan, just don't get the powdered kind, it tends to clump.
+• Parmesan Cheese - I grate my own Parmesan cheese with a Microplane zester because the cheese melts best this way.
+If you're going to buy pre-grated parmesan, just don't get the shelf-stable powdered kind in the big canister, it tends to clump.

 Not pictured: Water.
 You'll need enough water to just barely cover the pasta in the pan.